GoogleForCreators/web-stories-wp/packages/react/README.md

 # React

-Generic package that re-exports parts of `react` and `react-dom` alongside some other helpful utills.s
+Generic package that re-exports parts of `react` and `react-dom` alongside some other helpful utils and hooks.